as08gIQ31/Skeleton-MixFormer0/README.md

 # Changes to code

-+ **get_raw_skes_data.py:** Change the **ske_path** of the raw dataset, file extension, file name interception method, and the size of the generated array used to store the coordinate information of the skeleton node in the current frame.
++ **get_raw_skes_data.py:** Change the **ske_path** of the raw dataset, file extension, file name truncion method, and the size of the generated array used to store the coordinate information of the skeleton node in the current frame.

 + **get_raw_denoisded_data.py:** set **noise_len_thres** = 0, Changing action label truncion way and all the numbers in the code from 25 to 17, 75 to 51, and 150 to 102.